TEPID-ADAPT: Adaptive variational method for simultaneous preparation of low-temperature Gibbs and low-lying eigenstates: Variational quantum algorithms

 When it comes to variationally preparing mixed states, one of the primary challenges is finding the correct unitary equivalence class of the target state $\rho$.
-This is necessary to guarantee the existence of a unitary acting on the system that connects the reference state $\rho_0$ to the target state $\rho$
+If the unitary equivalence class is known apriori, one could start with a reference state, $\rho_0$, within it and variationally optimize a unitary, $V$, that minimizes an appropriate cost function, similar to the case of pure states:

+However, knowing the unitary equivalence class requires knowledge of the eigenvalues of the target density matrix, of which there are an exponentially large number.